A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Discussion and Results

-Table \ref{table:5} presents the sbox analysis results of Romulus, ASCON/ ISAP, Elephant, Photon-Beetle, and GIFT-COFB.
-Results of ASCON and ISAP are listed in the same column, since both have same sbox. \paragraph{Diffusion Metrics} If we look at the basic avalanche characteristics of all these sboxes, they satisfy the criteria for balancedness, ensuring equal number of $1$'s and $0$'s in their coordinate and component functions.
-This helps reduce the chances of getting any high probability linear approximations, in turn assuring the resistance of these sboxes towards linear cryptanalysis\cite{farwa2016highly}.
-The sboxes under analysis are bijective, so they satisfy the criteria of permutation.
-From the bounds discussed in Table \ref{table:3}, we have developed an understanding that ideally the sboxes should have a full cycle length for order of permutation.
-Presumably, sboxes having short iterative periods are vulnerable to attacks so designers take advantage of the affine equivalence criteria and try to improve the order of permutation of sboxes using affine transformation \cite{nitaj2020new, abeer, cui2011improved, seghier2019advanced}.
-Out of the six, Ascon/ ISAP sbox has a FP at $\varkappa= 255$.
+If we look at the basic avalanche characteristics of all these S-boxes they satisfy the criteria of balancedness.
+This helps reduce the chances of getting any high probability linear approximations, in turn assuring the resistance of these S-boxes towards linear cryptanalysis \cite{farwa2016highly}.
+The S-boxes under analysis are bijective, so they satisfy the criteria of permutation.
+From the bounds discussed in Table \ref{table:4}, we have developed an understanding that ideally the S-boxes should have a full cycle length for order of permutation.
+Presumably, S-boxes having short iterative periods are vulnerable to attacks.
+In order to avoid such attacks designers can use affine equivalence to improve the order of permutation of these S-boxes \cite{nitaj2020new, abeer, cui2011improved, seghier2019advanced}.\\ Out of the six, Ascon/ ISAP S-box has a FP at $\varkappa= 255$.
 Photon-Beetle/ Elephant/ GIFT-COFB, each has one OFPs at $\varkappa= 14/ 8/ 3$.
-Sboxes having FPs can alter the overall diffusion power that an iterative cipher has to offer and make it vulnerable to invariant subspace attacks, it can be fixed using affine equivalence.
-However, in practice, many notable cipher designs avoid the presence of FPs, due to the reason of achieving good results in other affine variant properties.
-BIC value for all sboxes is $1.0000$ which indicates that the input and output variables have a high correlation amongst them.
-Furthermore, none of sboxes satisfy SAC.
-Both these findings indicate that an attacker can gain statistical information about the sboxes and use it to exploit the entire cryptosystem \cite{webster1985design, singh2017analysis}.
-AI values for all the sboxes meet UB, and the values for that of SSI seem a bit better but do not satisfy the LB requirement.
-Hence, results from both the properties suggest that sboxes have weak diffusion characteristics.
+S-boxes having FPs can alter the overall diffusion power that an iterative cipher has to offer and make it vulnerable to invariant subspace attacks, it may be rectified using affine equivalent S-box. \\ The upper bounded BIC value for all the S-boxes indicates that the input and output avalanche vectors are fully correlated. \\ Subsequently, none of the S-box satisfies the principles of completeness and avalanche depicted by their SAC failure.
+The AI values for all the S-boxes achieve the upper bound, and the values for that of SSI seem a bit better but do not satisfy the lower bound requirement.
+As discussed earlier, for an S-box to satisfy SAC, one of the prerequisites is compliance with PC.
+In Tables \ref{table:6}-\ref{table:7} we can see that all S-boxes have PC $= 0$, which again points towards the weak avalanche profile.
+These findings indicate that an attacker can utilize this information to mount statistical attacks on the underlying cipher \cite{webster1985design, singh2017analysis}.